Prepare for Retirement with a SEP IRA

 Internal Revenue Service guidelines also permit an employer to more broadly determine which employees may participate in a SEP plan, as long as the same standards are applied equitably to all employees.
 Additionally, each individual’s Simplified Employee Pension must be funded at the same percentage rate based on their income, up to the SEP IRA contribution limit.
 There can be no favoritism towards more heavily compensated employees; the employer must select the same SEP IRA rates for all individual retirement plans.

 SEP IRA accounts are funded primarily by employer contributions, since it is a form of pension.
 Unlike some pensions, SEP IRA rates of tax-deductible maximum contributions are substantially higher than Traditional or Roth IRA limits, which is one of the reasons why they tend to be excellent for the self-employed individual or small business owner who has a high income.
-The 2013 SEP IRA contribution limit is higher than SEP IRA contribution limits 2011 and 2012: 25% of earned income (or 20% of schedule C income) up to a maximum contribution of $51,000.
 A SEP IRA calculator is a helpful tool for determining the maximum allowable annual SEP IRA contribution limit for each employee based on their wages.
 A self-employed owner’s contribution is based on net profit minus one-half self-employment tax, minus the contribution for him or herself.
 If you have an unincorporated business, such as a sole proprietorship, your SEP IRA contributions may be up to 20% of your net adjusted self-employment income.
 As the small business owner, something to know about retirement planning and self employment is that the income tax deductions on contributions to a Simplified Employee Pension account are different for self-employed individuals.
 A SEP IRA calculator and IRS Publication 560 can help you determine how to deduct your SEP IRA contribution.

 Advantages for Small Business Owners or the Self-Employed: